We will bankrupt ourselves in the vain search

 This page remains under construction, just as your information security policy should.

 These pages are intended to provide some background for the courses I teach, listing the references and URLs for various tools, studies, and other issues that come up in courses.
 Plus, of course, once I have these pages I no longer have to try to remember specific reference details!
-I'm not trying to review specific commercial security systems as that is done elsewhere (and would be hard to maintain).

 Also check out Purdue's CERIAS information assurance research and development group and their resources at cerias.purdue.edu.